MicrosoftDocs/azure-devops-docs/docs/package/quickstarts/universal-packages.md

 ## View the package in your feed

-To see the package you just published, navigate to the account you specified in the publish command, select any project, then select the **Packages** hub under the **Build & Release** hub group.
+To see the package you just published, navigate to the organization you specified in the publish command, select any project, then select the **Packages** hub under the **Build & Release** hub group.
 Or, if you've enabled the [new navigation preview](https://blogs.msdn.microsoft.com/devops/2018/06/19/new-navigation/), just select Packages on the left side.

 ![Universal Package listing in a sample feed](_img/universal-in-feed.png)